NatoliChris/rust-learn/2021-restart/rust.md

 ## Documentation

 * Rust doc `///` supports markdown formatting.
-    - `//!` adds documentation to the item that contain sthe comment, rather than documentation to items following the comments.w
+    - `//!` adds documentation to the item that contains the comment, rather than documentation to items following the comments
         * Used for crate as a whole (for example).
 * Compile with ``cargo doc`` (e.g. ``cargo doc --open`` will build HTML for current project.)
 * Specific headings to be used for documentation: